jaycalixto/my-emacs/readme.md

     (setq custom-file "~/.emacs-custom.el")
     (load custom-file 'noerror)

-# Loading of different aspects     :finalization:
+# Loading of different aspects

 Here I then load these personalization modules to my emacs at startup.
 I intentionally left some modules unloaded, because they